 Meat Broth Is Essential

 For animals who are ill, dehydrated, or not eating at all, my first suggestion is to give RAW beef broth orally.

 Raw meat broth: One tablespoon of RAW ground beef, added to one-half cup of purified water, mash the meat in the water with a fork or put it through a blender or food processor and serve.

-Egg yolk broth: One RAW egg yolk (the yellow), mixed with just enough purified water to be soupy if your dog will drink it on his/her own or thin enough to be given through a syringe if necessary.
+Egg yolk broth: One RAW egg yolk (the yellow), mixed with just enough purified water to be soupy if your animal will drink it on his/her own or thin enough to be given through a syringe if necessary.

 Colostrum is the first food that comes from the mammary glands after birth.
-It is full of immunoglobulins, the immune builders, as well as providing nutrients for your puppy.
+It is full of immunoglobulins, the immune builders, as well as providing nutrients for your puppy/kitten.
 You can buy it in powder form from a health food store or online.
 My suggestion with regard to dosage is to give 1/2 teaspoon at a time to small puppies, 1 teaspoon for medium puppies, and 2 teaspoons for large puppies.
 This must be put into purified water; do not give the powder directly into your animal's mouth.
 S/he will choke on it.

 If your animal is too ill to eat on his/her own, give the broth with a syringe or a spoon.
-The raw meat broth and/or the Colostrum will sustain your dog until you can get more information on what to do next.
-Email me email@example.com or if it is an emergency, call me at 775-313-5884.
+The raw meat broth and/or the Colostrum will sustain your animal until you can get more information on what to do next.
+Email me firstname.lastname@example.org or if it is an emergency, call me at 775-313-5884.